Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes. II: Conclusions

 This paper finishes our study in \cite{ch4,ch5,ch6,ch7} of ${\cal N}=1$ SQCD-like theories (and their Seiberg's dual) with $N_F^2$ additional colorless but flavored scalar multiplets $\Phi^j_i$, with the large mass parameter $\mph\gg\la$.
 Therefore, we enumerate in these conclusions in a very short form only the main characteristic properties of such ${\cal N}=1$ SUSY theories which have been found out in these studies.\\

 {\bf I)} The effective superpotential, see \eqref{(A.3)}, was proposed in section 3 of \cite{ch4} which accounts for all anomalies and depends only on quark bilinear combinations $\Pi^i_j=({\ov Q}_j Q^i)$.
 Together with \eqref{(A.2)} and Konishi anomalies \cite{Konishi}, see \eqref{(A.1)}, it allowed to calculate the values of gluino condensates and condensates of direct and dual quarks in numerous vacua of these theories, as well as multiplicities of these vacua, at different values of $N_F$ and in different regions of $\mph/\la$\,: a) at $1\leq N_F<2N_c$ in section 3 of \cite{ch4},\, b) at $N_F>2N_c$ in section 2 of \cite{ch6}.
-It appeared that the results in three different regions, $1<N_F<N_c,\, N_c<N_F<2N_c,\, 2N_c<N_F<3N_c$ are different, in general, and are not analytic continuation of each other.
+It appeared that the results in three different regions, $1<N_F<N_c\,,\, N_c<N_F<2N_c\,,\, N_F>2N_c$ are different, in general, and are not analytic continuation of each other.
 It was shown that the explicit dependence of various condensates on $(m_Q/\la)\ll 1$ and $(\mph/\la)\gg 1$, as well as multiplicities of various vacua, are qualitatively different in two regions\,: 1) $\la\ll\mph\ll\mo=\la(\la/m_Q)^{(2N_c-N_F)/N_c}$,\, 2) $\mph\gg\mo$, and the nontrivial evolutions of all condensates in different vacua at $\mph\lessgtr\mo$ were traced.\\

 {\bf II)} A new nontrivial phenomenon was discovered in the direct theory in the strongly coupled regimes.
-1) Due to the strong powerlike RG evolution at $\mu<\la$ with $N_c+1<N_F<3N_c$, the seemingly heavy and dynamically irrelevant at scales $\mu<\la$ colorless fields $\Phi^j_i$ with $\mph\gg\la$ can really become light and relevant, and there appear then two additional generations of light $\Phi$-particles with masses $\mu^{\rm pole}(\Phi)\ll\la$.
-This was described in detail in section 4 of \cite{ch4}, and in \cite{ch5,ch6,ch7} in different vacua of direct theories in strongly coupled or conformal regimes.
-2) At $\mu>\la$ with $N_F>3N_c$ in the direct theory, for the same reasons, the seemingly heavy and dynamically irrelevant fields $\Phi^j_i$ can become very light and even massless, as described in this paper.\\
+1) Due to the strong powerlike RG evolution at $\mu<\la$ with $N_c<N_F<3N_c$, the seemingly heavy and dynamically irrelevant at scales $\mu<\la$ colorless fields $\Phi^j_i$ with $\mph\gg\la$ can really become light and relevant, and there appear then two additional generations of light $\Phi$-particles with masses $\mu^{\rm pole}(\Phi)\ll\la$.
+This was described in detail in section 4 of \cite{ch4}, and in \cite{ch7,ch6,ch5} in different vacua of direct theories in strongly coupled or conformal regimes.
+2) At $N_F>3N_c$ and $\mu>\la$ in the direct theory, for the same reasons, the seemingly heavy (i.e. with the large formal mass parameter $\mu_{\Phi}\gg\la$ in the superpotential) and dynamically irrelevant fields $\Phi^j_i$ can become very light and even massless, as described in this paper.\\